metal-crow/Dark-Souls-1-Overhaul/README.md

 ## Changelist

 * NPCs and Bosses (kindof, WIP) can no longer be killed by hackers
+* Backstabs will no longer teleport you if you're unreasonably far away (both anti-cheat and QOL)

 * Gestures can be canceled via rolling